Blokz101/Obsidian-Vault/Passion Projects/Motor characterization project.md

 **June 8th 2022 - 12:30:19 pm**
 Just did the calculations and it appears that the [[Torque]] that I calculated a 5lb weight would exert on the motor is greater than the [[Stall Torque]] that I measured.
 Im going to go redo that measurement.

+**June 8th 2022 - 01:24:52 pm**
+I broke an Anderson connector on the motor and cant continue with the experiment at the minute.
+Before it broke though I did find that my calculations for the time being are correct and the motor cannot lift the 5lb weight.